-Alexander is the co-founder and Chief Technical Officer at ClimateClever, an Edtech startup helping schools and communities reduce their carbon footprint and utility bills.
-A full-stack developer with over ten years of experience, he previously ran an app development agency managing a variety of teams from design and marketing to web and native mobile app developers both in Australia and abroad, and has overseen the development of many projects.
+Alexander is the co-founder, and Chief Technical Officer at ClimateClever, a startup helping schools, communities and businesses reduce their carbon footprint.
+A full-stack developer with over ten years of experience, he previously ran an app development agency managing various teams from design and marketing to web and native mobile app developers, both in Australia and abroad.

 Melissa Cristina Márquez

 Melissa is a multi-hyphenate Latina in STEM and a PhD candidate at Curtin University in Perth, Western Australia.
 Through her Scholastic books (the Wild Survival series), TV presenting roles for the BBC, Discovery Channel, National Geographic and OceanX, and hosting the ConCiencia Azul Spanish podcast, Melissa is passionate about making the scientific industry more diverse and inclusive, including making all of her educational content bilingual.
 A Forbes 30 Under 30 honoree, and listed as one of InStyle’s BadAss Women for 2021, Melissa was recently aboard the OceanXplorer in the Atlantic Ocean as a scientific advisor/presenter.

 Mohammed successfully leads digital transformation programs in business consultancy, systems implementation, ICT infrastructure, and organisational change management to deliver tangible results to multinational organisations.
 He holds a PhD in managing emerging technologies from the University of Western Australia.